nuxencs/seasonpackarr/docs/product-specs/prowlarr-backfill.md

 `/api/v1`. `apiKey` is Prowlarr's API key.
 The service does not need a download client configured in Prowlarr.

-`indexerIDs` applies to manual and scheduled runs.
-An empty list selects all Prowlarr indexers that are enabled, searchable, and use the torrent protocol.
+`indexerIDs` applies to RSS polls and targeted searches.
+An empty list selects all enabled Prowlarr torrent indexers that support the requested mode: `supportsRss` for RSS, `supportsSearch` for targeted search.
+RSS-only indexers are supported.
 A nonempty list restricts searches to those Prowlarr IDs.
 IDs must be unique positive integers.
 Missing, disabled, or unsupported selections produce failures;
 the run never falls back to unselected trackers.
 Eligible selected indexers still run.
 Read IDs from Prowlarr's `GET /api/v1/indexer` response.

-`interval: "0s"` disables automatic runs.
-Set a positive Go duration, for example `"24h"`, to opt in.
-Positive intervals must be at least `"1h"`.
-The first automatic run starts after the interval.
-Each later interval starts when the previous run finishes.
-There is no startup run or catch-up burst after downtime.
+`rssInterval: "0s"` disables automatic discovery.
+Set a positive Go duration, for example `"15m"`, to enable RSS imports.
+Positive intervals must be at least `"10m"`.
+The first poll starts after the interval.
+Later intervals start when the previous poll finishes.
+There is no startup run.
+Targeted searches are manual only.

-`requestInterval` sets the minimum time between requests to Prowlarr, including searches and torrent retrieval within a run.
+`requestInterval` sets the minimum time between requests to Prowlarr, including indexer discovery, RSS polls, targeted searches, and torrent retrieval across runs.
 Default and minimum: `"10s"`.
-A failed search skips that indexer for the rest of the run.
+A failed feed request skips that indexer for the rest of the run.
 Temporary failures also create a cooldown that applies to manual and scheduled runs:

 | Failure | Fallback cooldown |